pluxbiosignals/unity-sample/README.md

 ## Limitations

-+	Currently, Bluetooth Low Energy (BLE) devices are not yet supported by the Sample APP, however, they can be accessed through the API.
++	Currently, Bluetooth Low Energy (BLE) devices are supported by the Sample APP, however, you should use the approved [**BLE dongle D 112**](https://plux.info/accessories/207-bitalino-proven-ble-dongle-810121502.html?search_query=ble+dongle&results=38).
++	There is still the need of catching and dealing with exceptions that were triggered on the C++ component (.dll Plugin).

 ## How to Use It